bbauska/JS-svg/README.md

 -   arithmetic: If this operator is chosen, four additional attributes must be defined, all numeric: k1, k2, k3, and k4.
 The output is then defined via the following formula: (k1 &ast; i1 &ast; i2) + (k2 &ast; i1) +
-    (k3 &ast; i2)

-&plus; k4, where i1 and i2 represent in and in2, respectively.
-Yep, told
+    (k3 &ast; i2) &plus; k4, where i1 and i2 represent in and in2, respectively.

-you it was complex!
-But the most subtle and customizable results can be achieved using this operator, so it is well worth independent exploration.
+<p>Yep, told you it was complex!
+But the most subtle and customizable results can
+be achieved using this operator, so it is well worth independent exploration.</p>

-If we take the result of the feFlood primitive as our first input (the foreground) and the SourceGraphic as the second input, the operator that will achieve the effect we're looking for is atop.
-To recap, with this operator, those portions of the foreground (feFlood) that overlap with the background (SourceGraphic) are retained; the rest of feFlood should be clipped.
+<p>If we take the result of the feFlood primitive as our first input (the
+foreground) and the SourceGraphic as the second input, the operator that will achieve the effect we're looking for is atop.
+To recap, with this operator, those portions of the foreground (feFlood) that overlap with the background (SourceGraphic) are retained; the rest of feFlood should be clipped.</p>

-Let's set this up now.
-Include the following code after the feBlend primitive, before the filter is applied to the grid.
+<p>Let's set this up now.
+Include the following code after the feBlend
+primitive, before the filter is applied to the grid.</p>

 <pre>
 // <i>Composite the blend 'atop' the original.</i>